 The MBA Admissions Committee will review unofficial copies of transcripts (scanned, faxed, or mailed) for admission consideration; however, if a formal offer of admission is made, final official hardcopies of all transcripts will be required prior to enrollment at the university.

 Transcripts should include all work previously completed and work currently in progress.
 You should contact each institution you attended and request that one official transcript/record of all courses completed there be sent to our MBA office.
 Separate transcripts must be submitted if you received any transfer credit from another university(ies).

 In cases where examination results or grades are not released, please contact the Graduate Admissions Office at email@example.com.

 We do not transfer credits from other programs, MBA or otherwise.
 Occasionally, we may have applicants who are concerned that they will already be familiar with business concepts they will learn during their MBA studies at Fisher.
 However, in addition to the rigor of our MBA program, you will find that our very flexible curriculum gives you the choice of more than 100 electives and allows you to build on your existing knowledge.

 There are no pre-requisite courses for the MBA program.
 While all classes are taught at the graduate level, no prior knowledge is assumed.
-As such, the first couple of weeks of the quarter may be a review for some students while serving as an introduction to the subject matter for others.
+As such, the first couple of weeks of the semester may be a review for some students while serving as an introduction to the subject matter for others.

 Some applicants who have less quantitative experience than others may wish to complete introductory courses or self-study in areas such as statistics, mathematics, or economics prior to starting the MBA program.
 This will ensure that you will be able to start on par with those peers who may have a more quantitative background.
 Courses we have recommended in the past include Statistics 1430 or 1450 and Accounting 2000.